 This Vorinclex’s ability is definitely lopsided, but like many other cards in Kaldheim, it requires a very specific type of deck to be built in order to take advantage of the abilities.
 He’s a must-answer card, as have many Phyrexian creatures in the past.
 Just being a 6/6 creature with trample and haste means that he’s doing damage in most cases as soon as he hits the board, not something that can be said for many “hoser” type cards.
 I can’t even imagine how hated this card will be in Commander.
 He’ll not only be an auto-include in many strategies, but a Commander himself!

-For me, the biggest draw to Vorinclex, Monstrous Raider is his interaction with planeswalkers, Sagas, and creatures that come into play as 0/0’s plus +1/+1 counters.
-The fact that he will cause some planeswalkers to access their ultimate abilities as soon as they’re played, while also nullifying the benefit of opposing planeswalkers getting a loyalty counter from using +1 abilities could change the way that planeswalkers are played for some time.
+For me, the biggest draw to Vorinclex, Monstrous Raider is he can affect planeswalkers.
+He causes some planeswalkers to access their ultimate abilities as soon as they’re played, while also nullifying the benefit of opposing planeswalkers getting a loyalty counter from using +1 abilities could change the way that planeswalkers are played for some time.
+Monstrous Raider also affects creatures that come into play as 0/0’s plus +1/+1 counters.

 No matter what the case is with this Vorinclex, he’s going to draw a lot of hate very quickly.
 Early on in his Standard playability, he found a home in both Jund Monsters and Jund Planeswalkers.
-Both decks feature Valki, God of Lies not only for his hand disruption ability, but for his Tibalt planeswalker flip-side, which is deadly when it comes into play with its loyalty counters doubled.
+Both decks feature Valki, God of Lies not only for his hand disruption ability, but for his Tibalt planeswalker flip-side, which is deadly when it comes into play with its loyalty counters doubled thanks to the planeswalker interaction with Vorinclex.
 The powerful new Saga Binding of the Old Gods also plays a key role, not only for its flexible removal, but its ability to fetch any Forest card from your deck tapped – both abilities you get at once with Vorinclex in play.

 Also, while it didn’t come up early on in Kaldheim Standard, Kaldheim has another sleeper card in the Legendary Creature Fynn, the Fangbearer.
 Fynn gives all creatures you control with deathtouch the ability to give a player two poison counters when it deals combat damage to that player.
 Notably, Vorinclex will allow you to double the amount of poison counters placed.
 Will that prove to be a competitive deck in the long run?
 Perhaps not, especially since everything hinges on Fynn surviving.
 Still, the interaction between Vorinclex and Fynn is there, even if it has only been hinted at and not seriously pursued.

-There’s rumblings that Vorinclex could be the first card banned in Standard from Kaldheim.
-While he is quite powerful and will certainly be a powerhouse for some time, at the time being it’s not yet clear if he’ll overtake the format in the way that overpowered cards such as Oko, Thief of Crowns became.
-As for why Vorinclex is on the plane of Kaldheim in the first place, we’ll see if it’s a foreshadowing to an upcoming set.
+There were rumblings that Vorinclex could be the first card banned in Standard from Kaldheim.
+While he is quite powerful and was a Standard powerhouse for some time, he never overtook the format in the way that overpowered cards such as Oko, Thief of Crowns did.
+As for why Vorinclex is on the plane of Kaldheim in the first place, it seems like it was little more than a strange fan service moment to help sell the set, which it certainly did regardless of the original intention.

 How would you play Vorinclex, Monstrous Raider?